 I really loved the way Drawing notes can be added.
 All you need to hit on pen icon and start drawing on the whiteboard.
 You can use different colors, change the size of the pen, erase and make quick edits.

 Accessing and sharing a Keep note is quite easy and seamless.
-All the synchronization happens on cloud instantly.
+All the synchronization happens on the cloud instantly.

 Google Keep on Cloud